 Exclusion from the Labour Office

-Exclusion from the Job Centre carries extensive consequences.
+Shrnutí: Exclusion from the labour office carries extensive consequences.
 Not only will the Jobcentre not look for a job for you, but you will also lose unemployment benefit and will not be awarded material hardship benefits.
 For this reason, it pays to know the possible reasons for being removed from the register of jobseekers and how to defend yourself in the event of removal.

-The Job Centre is most often used by people who find themselves unemployed and who want help finding a new job, while also wanting to receive financial support while unemployed.
+The Job Centre is most often used by people who find themselves out of work and because they want help finding a new job and also want to receive financial support while they are unemployed.
 Once you have registered, the Job Centre will start looking for a new job that matches your qualifications, experience and health.
 It will also take into account your ability to commute to work.

 This work should be at least 80 per cent of your normal working hours.
 Only if it is not possible to find a job for you after a year can the authority offer you part-time work.
 At the same time, the job centre should offer employment with an open-ended or even fixed-term contract, which must last at least three months.